jamesflynn/prestron/README.md

 * A Twilio account, and number. www.twilio.com
 * A host server with PHP, nginx, mysql (Heroku Hobby at $7 a month is ideal)
 * Some way of unlocking or locking your house via API.
 My old place had a gate buzzer (like a lot of places in San Francisco - so a Smartthings compatible relay in parallel with the buzzer worked great) and my new place has an August Smart Lock which I can control... via IFTTT... via Smartthings.
 Did someone say Rube Goldberg?
+[Update - now connecting straight to Smartthings]
 * An IFTTT account, if yer using web'ooks!
-(Webhooks)
+(Webhooks) [Update - now optional]

 ## Instructions